AkashHN002/Hospitality-Management-Using-AI-And-LLMs/README.md

 # Infosys Springboard Internship 5.0 - AI And LLMs

 This repository contains all the projects done under Infosys speringboard Internship showcasing the implimentation of LLM.
-It includes-
+Tasks includes-
-- Creating mock CRM dataset for sentiment analysis
+- Creating mock CRM dataset for sentiment analysis and Using API for impliment LLM locally.
-- Using API for impliment LLM locally , Implimentation of sentiment analysis ingine: to generate real-time alerts and suggestion based on detected changes in guest sentiment, Personalised recommondation system, Dynamic profile management system: successfully updates based on real-time behaviour analysis and Staff notification system integrated with Slack & Email: Automated alerts sent regarding potential service issue or personilzation opportunities.
+- Implimentation of sentiment analysis ingine: to generate real-time alerts and suggestion based on detected changes in guest sentiment.
+- Personalised recommondation system and Dynamic profile management system: successfully updates based on real-time behaviour analysis.
+- Staff notification system integrated with Slack & Email: Automated alerts sent regarding potential service issue or personilzation opportunities.

 ## Internship Structure